Contracts & Grants Overview

 - - A portion of the salary that did not have to be charged to the department gets returned to the faculty member as salary recovery funds (gets deposited into an account and the funds can be used for research).
 Currently the faculty member received 75% of the salary portion that was charged to the grants in the form of salary recovery.

-- Please visit this website for more details: http://research.dss.ucdavis.edu/resources/faculty-resources/academic-year-salary-recovery-from-extramural-grants.
+- Please view the website for more details: https://lsresearch.ucdavis.edu/ps/research-policies

-- Each faculty member who chooses to do this will need to notify the department analyst so that they can enter this into the UC Path payroll system.
+- Each faculty member who chooses to do this will need to notify the department analyst so he/she can work with the DSS payroll to enter this into the payroll system.

 Funding Changes & Expense Allocation Corrections